 Fellows will have access to the resources of the CCA and staff support, within the limits allowable by the CCA’s budget.

-Now Accepting Applications for Faculty or Graduate Fellows at the Center for Cultural Analysis for 2021-2022.
-Applications can be found pdf here.
-(286 KB)
+Download Application for Faculty or Graduate Fellows at the Center for Cultural Analysis for 2022-2023.

-The Center for Cultural Analysis at Rutgers University-New Brunswick seeks to appoint two external Postdoctoral Associates for a year-long residential fellowship during academic year 2021-22.
-Successful candidates may come from any relevant discipline; they will have all requirements for the PhD or other terminal degree in the relevant field must be completed by August 1, 2021 and a record of publication and scholarly engagement relevant to the seminar’s topic.
+The Center for Cultural Analysis at Rutgers University-New Brunswick seeks to appoint two external Postdoctoral Associates for a year-long residential fellowship during academic year 2022-23.
+Successful candidates may come from any relevant discipline.
+All requirements for the PhD or other terminal degree in the relevant field must be completed by August 1, 2022.
+A record of publication and scholarly engagement relevant to the seminar’s topic is required.
 During the academic year, Postdoctoral Associates will attend a bi-monthly research seminar, present their own work, and organize a symposium.
 CCA Postdoctoral Associates receive a salary of $50,000, health benefits, a private office, and administrative support.
 Fellows normally teach 1 undergraduate course during their fellowship year.
-Since the CCA Postdoctoral Associate position is considered a residential appointment, candidates must agree to establish residency within a forty-mile radius of the New Brunswick campus during the 2021-22 academic year.
+Since the CCA Postdoctoral Associate position is considered a residential appointment, candidates must agree to establish residency within a forty-mile radius of the New Brunswick campus during the 2022-23 academic year.

 Please submit a cover letter, CV, 250-400 word abstract of your research project, a research statement (no more than 4 single-spaced pages), and a brief description of an undergraduate course you would like to teach.
 Three confidential letters of recommendation must be uploaded by your referees.